oz/cyprio.net/wtf/2012-09-24-a-few-things-i-like-in-mexico-1.md

 ---
-title: A few things I like in Mexico
+title: "A few things I like in Mexico"
 ---

 I thought I'd try to post a series of posts on a few things that make me like